Danielle A. Garsin, Ph.D.

 Dr. Garsin is a professor in the Medical School Department of Microbiology and Molecular Genetics at the University of Texas Health Science Center at Houston.
 Dr. Garsin came to UTHealth as an assistant professor in 2004 following a postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School.
 She earned her Ph.D. in Biochemistry at Harvard University and her B.S. in Biological Sciences at Cornell University.

 Dr. Garsin is at heart a bacterial geneticist, and this foundation supports her interests in bacterial pathogenesis, gene regulation, and host-microbe and microbe-microbe interactions.
 Her studies are centered on the biology of the human bacterial pathogen, Enterococcus faecalis.
-One NIH-funded research focus is on the post-initiation mechanisms of gene regulation in E. faecalis.
+One NIH-funded research focus is on the roles and regulation of ethanolamine utilization in E. faecalis.
 Another is on the biology of reactive oxygen species in the immune response elicited in the model host Caenorhabditis elegans.
-Finally, Dr. Garsin is developing a new project studying the interactions between E. faecalis and the human fungal pathogen, Candida albicans.
+Finally, Dr. Garsin studies the interactions between E. faecalis and the human fungal pathogen, Candida albicans.
 She and her collaborators discovered that the microbes inhibit each other’s virulence leading to the identification of compounds with potential for anti-infective therapeutic development.

 Dr. Garsin has received many commendations for excellence in research and education.
-In 2004, she received an Ellison Medical Foundation New Scholar Award in Global Infectious Disease and was a finalist in 2008 for Burroughs Wellcome Fund Investigator in the Pathogenesis of Infectious Disease.
-Also in 2008, she was awarded a UT Young Investigator award.
-She was the recipient of the Dean’s Teaching Excellence Award in 2009 and 2012.
-Dr. Garsin is currently an associate editor of PLOS Genetics and a permanent member of the Prokaryotic Cell and Molecular Biology (PCMB) NIH review group.
+In 2004, she received an Ellison Medical Foundation New Scholar Award in Global Infectious Disease.
+In 2008, she was awarded a UT Young Investigator award.
+She was the recipient of the Dean’s Teaching Excellence Award in multiple years.
+Finally, Dr. Garsin was elected as a Fellow to the American Academy for Microbiology in 2019.
+She has served on many review panels including a term as a permanent member of the Prokaryotic Cell and Molecular Biology (PCMB) NIH review group.
+Dr. Garsin is currently an associate editor of PLOS Genetics and the minireview editor for mBio.

 - Postdoctoral Fellow